What is nitrate film?

 - The emulsion becomes adhesive and films stick together; film becomes brittle

 - The film contains gas bubbles and gives off a noxious odour

 - The film is soft, welded to adjacent film and frequently covered with a viscous froth

-Film in the first and second stages can be copied, as may parts of films at the third stage of decomposition.
-Film at the fourth or fifth stages is useless and should be immediately destroyed by your local fire brigade because of the dangers of spontaneous combustion and chemical attack on other films.
+At stage 1 or 2, film can be copied.
+At stage 3, it may be possible to copy parts of films.
+At stage 4 and 5, the film is useless and should be immediately destroyed by your local fire brigade because of the dangers of spontaneous combustion and chemical attack on other films.
 For advice on safe disposal, contact the environmental health department of your local council and the community fire safety officer of your local fire authority.

 In the 1980s it was estimated that the majority of nitrate film would have decomposed by 2000.
 However, through a systematic process of copying and by deep-freezing film, archivists have effectively bought themselves further time to tackle the problem.
-But during the last twenty years another problem, this time with acetate safety film – vinegar syndrome – has arisen which also needs to be tackled.
+But during the last 20 years another problem, this time with acetate safety film—vinegar syndrome—has arisen which also needs to be tackled.

 Nitrate movie film was made mostly in the professional 35mm gauge, though in the 1890s and the early years of this century some amateur film stocks, such as 17.5mm, were cut down from 35mm film.